HarlsEpic/HarlsEpic.github.io/README.md

 ### Programming Language

-I am currently studying / using Python as a programming language, but I intend on learning C# as a language in future.
+I am currently studying / using Python as a programming language, but I intend to learn C# as a language in future.

 ### External Links